eoinom/AllAboutErik/src/data/pages/archives/narrative/my-amazing-mom.md

       height: 45vh
       applyFilter: true

-    - sectionNo: 46
+    - sectionNo: 49
       text: Frank Lloyd Wright and Ernest Hemingway were two of Oak park's most notable former residents.
 When my mom heard Frank Lloyd Wright's old home had been sold, and the new owner planed extensive remodeling, she swung into action.
 She organized a committee and raised the money to save the house.
 The home and studio are now a National Historic landmark.
 Elsie was instrumental in the founding of the Frank Lloyd Wright Preservation Trust and helped pioneer and promote walks and visits to local homes built by Wright.
 Last year 65,000 people walked this Frank Lloyd Wright trail.
 The trust also raised the money to restore the famous Unity Temple.
 She was personal friends with the architect’s son Eric Wright.
       pos: bottom
+      posY: 5vh
+      height: 45vh
       applyFilter: true

-    - sectionNo: 48
+    - sectionNo: 51
       text: I had the same English teacher that taught Ernest Hemingway.
 To honour Hemingway as an Oak Park boy, my mom successfully pushed to have the author honoured with his own postage stamp.
       pos: bottom
+      posY: 11.5vh
+      height: 38.5vh
       applyFilter: true

+    - sectionNo: 53
+      text: The distinguished citizen's award.
+      posX: 6%
+      posY: 32vh
+      width: 88%

-    - sectionNo: 50
+    - sectionNo: 54
       text: The longest project my mom took part in, was her work with the Oak Park Council of International Affairs.
 She started a program called “School to School”.
 She traveled to Washington DC and had a meeting with Sargent Shriver in ‘63 or ‘64 asking him how Oak Park could contribute to the Peace Corps and the United Nations.
 He suggested she get Oak Park schools involved with a program by which money could be raised, and schools built in third world countries worldwide.
 The concept called for money coming from three sources.
 One third from the local people who would build the school, one third from the US government on behalf of the Peace Corps, and the final third raised from contributions from local schools in Oak Park.
       pos: bottom
       posY: 5vh
       height: 45vh
       applyFilter: true

-    - sectionNo: 51
-      text: The distinguished citizen's award.
-      pos: bottom
-      posY: 35vh
-      height: 15vh
-      applyFilter: true

-    - sectionNo: 53
+    - sectionNo: 55
       text: The process involved my mom contacting Peace Corps volunteers working around the world, and asking them if they knew any local villages in the areas where they worked who might be interested in taking part in a project to erect their own school.
 If one of the volunteers had an idea and wanted to be involved, my mom would ask them to take pictures of the place, and on their next trip back to the states come to Oak Park and appear with my mom at a local Oak Park school assemblies to solicit contributions for the building program.
       pos: bottom
       posY: 5vh
       height: 45vh
-      applyFilter: true

-    - sectionNo: 54
-      text: The accolades kept coming.
-      pos: bottom
-      posY: 25vh
-      height: 25vh
       applyFilter: true

     - sectionNo: 56